Contact Information

 Anti-Harassment Statement

 Harnett County Schools acknowledges the dignity and worth of all students and employees.
 We are dedicated to providing a nondiscriminatory, inclusive, inviting, and safe environment for all students and staff.
-Our dedication to this is outlined in a broad range of Board Policies, including policy 1710 Discrimination and Harassment Prohibited by Federal Law, policy 1720 Title IX Nondiscrimination on the Basis of Sex, policy 1725 Title IX Sexual Harassment, and policy 1730 Nondiscrimination on the Basis of Disabilities Harnett County Schools does not tolerate any form of harassment or discrimination in any of its educational activities, admission or employment.
+Our dedication to this is outlined in a broad range of Board Policies, including policy 1710 Discrimination and Harassment Prohibited by Federal Law, policy 1720 Title IX Nondiscrimination on the Basis of Sex, policy 1725 Title IX Sex Discrimination-Prohibited Conduct and Grievance Procedures, and policy 1730 Nondiscrimination on the Basis of Disabilities Harnett County Schools does not tolerate any form of harassment or discrimination in any of its educational activities, admission or employment.
 If any student, parent or employee believes he/she has been the victim of or witness to any form of discrimination or harassment, you are encouraged report those acts to Courtney Blackburn, Title IX Coordinator, by email at cblackburn@harnett.k12.nc.us, or by telephone at 919.893.8151 immediately.

 Policy Code: 1710/4021/7230-Discrimination and Harassment Prohibited by Federal Law